Qumulo/qumulo-tech-content/source/tutorials/network-config/network-config.md

+---
+title: Configure the Network for Static Addresses
+url: network-configuration
+---
 # Configure the Network for Static Addresses

 In this tutorial you use Network Configuration to manually assign IPv4 static addresses.